 What I call her "Year of Adventures" - started in March of 1899, when she painted the Czar and Czarina of Russia.
 She was warmly welcomed and painted both of them and likely their two daughters (only Tatiana and Olga were born as of 1899).
 Even this early on in the Czar's reign, she was closely watched and even followed as she walked around St. Petersburg.
 She later was to publish an amazingly detailed article about her visit in Century Magazine.
 The next six months - she rapidly produced more miniatures in both London and New York.
 But another adventure began when she decided to paint Cecil Rhodes (the diamond magnate), and travel all the way to South Africa.
 She had procurred tenative permission to paint Rhodes, but upon her arrival and the start of the Boer War, Rhodes left Cape Town to help defend the Kimberley diamond mines.
 Amalia was not to be deterred, and she took a train to Kimberley.
 The Boers even stopped the train, but allowed them to pass, seeing the passengers were not military.
 She arrvied uninvited to the Kimberley compound, and was reluctantly allowed in.
 Rhodes really had no choice, since the hostilities were closing in on the camp.
 She was then stuck at the camp, and endurred the shelling of the Boers and eventaully food rationing for 3 months.

-The telling of her adventures in 1899, highlights her persistence and bravery, are a good indication of her character and the biography dedicates a whole chapter to these extraordinary experiences.
-Without a doubt, Amalia was a complex character and my hope is that her biogrphay will provide the readers with the many facets of her personality.
+The telling of her adventures in 1899, highlights her persistence and bravery, which are a good indication of her character and the biography dedicates a whole chapter to these extraordinary experiences.
+Without a doubt, Amalia was a complex character and my hope is that her biography will provide the readers with the many facets of her personality.

 Be the first to comment